booch/presentations/Ruby_Preserves/slides.md

 ???

-* I believe ActiveRecord calls these "associations"
+* ActiveRecord calls these "associations"
 * Note that we have only 2 very simple queries there

 ---